PFB-Diff: Progressive Feature Blending Diffusion for Text-driven Image Editing: Preliminaries

-In other words, the diffusion process is performed in the reverse direction, that is $\mathbf{x}_{0} \rightarrow \mathbf{x}_{T}$ instead of $\mathbf{x}_{T} \rightarrow \mathbf{x}_{0}$. \paragraph{Latent diffusion models.} Diffusion models often operate in the image pixel space where $\mathbf{x}_0$ is a sample of a real image.
-In this paper, we build our approach on the popular and publicly available latent diffusion model (LDM) \cite{ldm}.
-The diffusion forward process is applied on a latent image encoding $\mathbf{x}_0$ and an image decoder is employed at the end of the diffusion backward process to recover $\mathbf{x}_0$ back to the image.
+In other words, the diffusion process is performed in the reverse direction, that is, $\mathbf{x}_{0} \rightarrow \mathbf{x}_{T}$ instead of $\mathbf{x}_{T} \rightarrow \mathbf{x}_{0}$. \paragraph{Latent diffusion models} Diffusion models often operate in the RGB space where $\mathbf{x}_0$ is a pixel image.
+In this paper, we build our approach on the popular latent diffusion model (LDM) \cite{ldm}.
+Specifically, the input image is first mapped to the latent encoding $\mathbf{x}_0$ by an image encoder.
+Then, the forward noise-injection process and the backward denoising process of the diffusion model are performed in this latent space.
+At the end of the backward denoising process, an image decoder is employed to restore $\mathbf{x}_0$ back to the image.
 For simplicity, we refer to the latent image encoding $\mathbf{x}_0$ as ``image" in the following sections.
 To build more flexible conditional image generators, LDM augments the underlying U-Net \cite{unet} backbone with the cross-attention \cite{attn} mechanism.
 The noise prediction network $\epsilon_{\theta}$ in LDM is a U-shaped network composed of residual and transformer blocks.